 Los Altos has a livability score of 79 out of 100 and is ranked #50 in California and #1,517 in the USA.
 This is a terrific score, as Los Altos ranks well in multiple categories!
 This city is also ranked in the top 10 percentile of all cities across the USA.
 If we probe a little deeper into each category within the livability score, we see that Los Altos has higher than average grades for the following: amenities (B) and crime (A+).
 There is at least one category that does not have great scores in Los Altos.
 The following was graded with a disappointing score: housing (F).

-Location, location, location - possibly the three most important words in your search for a new place to live.
-Fortunately, in Los Altos, there is no shortage of amazing local amenities and interesting things to do.
-Some of the notable things to do include: San Andreas Fault Trail, Bus Barn Stage Company, and Los Altos Farmer's Market.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in Los Altos, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
+Here are some of the more popular things to do in Los Altos: Google Tours, San Andreas Fault Trail, and Bus Barn Stage Company.

 |Average one way commute||24min||28min||26min|